phonopy/phonopy/README.md

 ## Documentation

-Phonopy user documetation is written using python sphinx.
+Phonopy user documentation is written using python sphinx.
 The source files are stored in `doc` directory.
 Please see how to write the documentation at `doc/README.md`.